-where:
+where

-where $r_s=2GM$ is the Schwarzschild radius and $r_\Lambda=\frac{1}{\sqrt{\Lambda}}$ is the cosmological constant scale.
-If we want to find the equations of motion for the S-dS metric, the work is simplified if we use its symmetry.
-From symmetry arguments, we know that there are four killing vectors, three for spatial symmetry and one for time translations.
-Each of these will lead to a constant of the motion for a free particle \cite{13}.
-If $K^\mu$ is a Killing vector, we know that:
+Here $r_s=2GM$ is the Schwarzschild radius and $r_\Lambda=\frac{1}{\sqrt{\Lambda}}$ is the cosmological constant scale.
+If we want to find the equations of motion for the S-dS metric, the work is simplified if we use the symmetries of the solution.
+We know that there are four killing vectors, three for spatial symmetry and one for time translations.
+Each of these Killing vectors will be related to a constant of motion for a~free particle \cite{13}.
+If $K^\mu$ is a Killing vector, it is well known that

 is a constant of motion.
-In addition, there is another constant of motion, namely, the geodesic equation (together with metric compatibility).
-Then the quantity:
+We can define an additional constant of motion given by

-is a constant of motion along the path \cite{13}.
-In eq. (\ref{eq:KE}) $\epsilon=1$ for massive particles and $\epsilon=0$ for massless particles.
+This is a constant of motion along the path of the test particle \cite{13}.
+In Equation~(\ref{eq:KE}) $\epsilon=1$ for massive particles and $\epsilon=0$ for massless particles.
 The quantity associated with the invariance under spatial rotations is the angular momentum.
-We can think about the angular momentum as a three-vector with magnitude (one component) and direction (two components).
+We can think about the angular momentum as a~three-vector with magnitude (one component) and direction (two components).
 Conservation of the direction of angular momentum means that the particle will move over a plane, we can choose this to be the equatorial plane of our coordinate system.
 If the particle is not initially over the plane, we can rotate the coordinate system until that condition is satisfied.
-Then we can choose the angle \cite{13}:
+Then we can choose the angle \cite{13}

 We then have two remaining Killing vectors corresponding to the conserved quantity related to time translations and the magnitude of angular momentum.
-The conservation under time translations is obtained from the time-like Killing vector:
+The conservation under time translations is obtained from the time-like Killing vector

-The Killing vector related to the angular momentum conservation is given by:
+The Killing vector related to the angular momentum conservation is given by